SinaKarimi7/snapp-python/readme.md

 140168663441960
 ```

-One last thing to remember is that if we assign a variable with another variable it will be assigned to the result of the variable and not whatever that varible points to later.
+One last thing to remember is that if we assign a variable with another variable it will be assigned to the result of the variable and not whatever that variable points to later.

 ```python
 >>> my_str = 1